Anthrocon/www/content/Get Involved/charity/index.md

 **Incorporated in the state of Pennsylvania.**

-To be considered, simply contact charity@anthrocon.org expressing interest.
+To be considered, simply contact <charity@anthrocon.org> expressing interest.
 Candidacy means that the organization has been added to the list of available options for consideration in any given future year, as long as the organization remains active.
-The convention's Board considers candidates in December and makes a selection in January.
+The convention's board considers candidates in December and makes a selection in January.
 Anthrocon's charity staff representatives make a site visit to the selected charity in February/March to validate legitimacy.
 {{< /details >}}